afadili/Temple_Run/README.md

 ```
 ./bin/TEMPLE_RUN_levelMenu
 ```
-Now that you started the game, here are the instructions to play :
-* To jump : Press "Z".
-* To move or turn left : Press "Q".
-* To bend down : Press "S".
-* To move or turn right : Press "D".

 ## Commands

+Now that you started the game, the game character in running, here are the instructions to play :

+* To jump : Press "Z" or "Space Key" or "Up key".
+* To move or turn left : Press "Q" or "Left Key".
+* To move or turn right : Press "D" or "Right Key".
+* To change from Character's view to General view : Press "C".
+* To be able to control the camera by turning around the character in General view : Press "V".

 ### A 3D arcade game created by Amina FADILI, Cécile ROUSSET and Nicolas SENECAL